Job Applicant Privacy Notice

 We will only collect criminal conviction data where it is appropriate given the nature of your role and where the law permits us.
 This data will usually be collected at the recruitment stage, however, may also be collected during your employment should you be successful in obtaining employment.
 We use criminal conviction data in the following ways:

-to check suitability and be able to produce Security Cards for employees
+- to check suitability and be able to produce Security/MIA Cards for employees.

-We process this data because of our legal obligation to confirm suitability of employees working with vulnerable groups.
+We process this data because of our legal obligation to confirm suitability of employees working along side vulnerable groups.

 If you do not provide your data to us